abboudl/Hosted-Challenge-Dev/readme.md

 **What did build.py do?**

 You will notice that two files have been created in each challenge directory:
 1. **challenge.yml**: this is CTFd standard deployment file.
-We do not create directly but generate it programmatically because it requires us to write instructions and hints in HTML inside a YAML file which is very cumbersome and unrealistic for challenges with a long set of instructions.
+We do not create directly but generate it programmatically because it requires us to write instructions and hints in HTML inside a YAML file.
+This is very cumbersome and unrealistic for challenges with a long set of instructions.
 2. **[ChallengeName].zip**: this is a zipped up version of the contents of the player_files directory as well as instructions.txt.
-This prevents the user from having to click on each challenge file individually to download it.
-It also includes the instructions.txt file for those obsessed with the command line and do not wish to keep revisiting CTFd.
+A single zip file prevents the user from having to click each challenge file individually to download it.

 ## Deployment